Japan’s Hiking Insurance Providers Compared

 Hiking and Adventure Sports Insurance

 Important note: The hiking insurance policies listed below are available to everyone.
-The only caveats are that you can navigate the website (in Japanese only) and that it needs to be tied to a Japanese mailing address.
-This could include your hotel or short-term accommodation if you are a foreign tourist taking out a policy, such as with Yamakifu that offers very affordable insurance for as little as one day.
-If you have family or friends that live here, it might be worth considering signing up with jRO, purchasing an annual plan (if staying for a month or more), and using their Japanese mail address.
-They could in turn notify and forward to you any correspondence they receive on your behalf, such as your jRO insurance card.
+The only caveats are that you can navigate the website (mostly in Japanese only) and that it needs to be tied to a Japanese mailing address.
+This could include your hotel or short-term accommodation if you are a foreign tourist taking out a policy, such as with TOKIO OMOTENASHI POLICY that offers affordable search and rescue insurance for as little as one day.
+If you have family or friends that live here, it might be worth considering signing up with COCOHELI purchasing an annual plan (if staying for a month or more), and using their Japanese mail address.
+They could in turn notify and forward to you any correspondence they receive on your behalf, such as your radio transmitter.

-For long-term stayers, there are quite a few hiking insurance providers that offer everything from search and rescue right through to hospitalisation expenses, indemnity liability, death and disablement, and trekking and outdoor activities while abroad.
-Four of the major players in the industry are showcased below.
-For short-term visitors to Japan embarking on a hiking adventure, I highly recommend taking out an insurance policy that covers at least search and rescue.
-Yamakifu offers short-term insurance coverage with affordable plans ranging from 1 to 4 days.
+For long-term residents in Japan, numerous hiking insurance options exist, covering everything from search and rescue to hospitalisation, liability, death benefits, and overseas activities.
+For short-term visitors to Japan planning a hiking adventure, I highly recommend taking out travel insurance that covers search and rescue, at least as a minimum.
+The TOKIO OMOTENASHI POLICY is a great option, as it’s tailored specifically for foreign visitors and offers affordable short-term coverage plans ranging from 1 to 31 days.
 Note: As of November 2022, YAMAP has stopped providing hiking insurance.

-Hiking insurance providers in Japan at a glance
+Hiking Insurance Providers in Japan at a Glance (2024)

 MontbellFrom ¥8270 for a basic "climbing" and ¥2930 for a basic “outdoors”1 / 3 / 5 yearsOnlineVaries according to the planSearch and rescue up to ¥5 million / hospitalisation / death and disablement / indemnity liability